Local and Modern Methods of Crude Palm Oil Extraction

 A man milling the palm fruits after steaming and sterilizing

-Milling is a very important step in local or traditional crude palm oil processing and extraction.
+Milling is a very important step in local or traditional crude palm oil extraction.
+It can be achieved either by pounding or a mill.

-While there are many methods to do this, we use a locally constructed miller that is powered by a diesel generator with a motor that is connected to the miller drum with a belt.
+Another milling method is with a locally constructed milling machine that is powered by a diesel generator with a motor that is connected to the miller drum motorized with a belt.

-Inside the thick drum are a combination of turning blades and blunt edges that go in opposite directions to rob the soft palm fruits together crushing the mesocarp to free the pulp containing the crude.
+Inside the thick drum are a combination of turning blades and blunt edges that go opposite directions to rob the soft palm fruits together, crushing the mesocarp but not the kernel to free the crude pulp.

-Because the pulp is slippery as a result of the oil content, special sands are added to introduce friction so the entire content can be properly milled.
+Because the pulp is slippery as a result of the oil content, special sands are added to introduce friction so it can be properly milled.

 A woman marches on steamed palm fruits as a method of milling the palm fruits